 “And thankfully, since switching, the feedback from our customers has been overwhelmingly positive.
 The windows and doors have been very well received and we have had no end of praise about the ModLok™ bi-fold and ModLok™ patio doors.
 We tend to make a fair amount of ‘overspill’ work for other fabricators, so we have obviously lost some of that, but existing customers who used to go elsewhere for bi-folds and patios have now started to turn to Garrard for these products.
 This has offset any loss of business and we are also confident we will pick up work from other Liniar fabricators as time goes on.”

 Garrard has a forward thinking approach within the industry.
 Unusually, it gets on well with most of its competitors – and just three weeks after changing to Liniar, was already attracting overspill orders from other Liniar fabricators.
 Steve concludes:

 “Our busiest month is always November, and last year we peaked at around 2,800 windows per week, but Liniar is quicker to fabricate so we expect to increase this to over 3,000 next November.
-Roger and his team Liniar have the same aims as Garrard – striving to continually innovate and improve, both in terms of product and customer service – so our customers can be confident that we will keep them at the forefront of the industry.”
+Liniar has the same aims as Garrard – striving to continually innovate and improve, both in terms of product and customer service – so our customers can be confident that we will keep them at the forefront of the industry.”